Grand Canyon Village:

 The Historic District at the South Rim

 The Historic District at the South Rim began to take shape as stage coaches loaded with passengers began arriving to view the Grand Canyon.
 The arrival of the Grand Canyon Railway in 1901 provided a comfortable and affordable alternative to the stage coach, and quickly became the preferred mode of travel to the South Rim.
 The stagecoach companies were not happy with this development, but the guests arrived rested and ready to explore the newly famous gorge.
 The Historic District evolved and grew as tourism increased, and remains the center of activity at the South Rim today.
 There are many buildings of historical significance that visitors will find interesting during their visit to the South Rim.
 The canyon views from this area are stunning and offer a different perspective from those at Mather Point.
-Download our Grand Canyon Visitor’s Guide and prepare yourself for the ultimate South Rim experience.
+Download our map of Grand Canyon South Rim and prepare yourself for the ultimate South Rim experience.

 The first major structure to be built in the Village was El Tovar, designed by Charles Whittlesey and financed by the Santa Fe Railroad.
 The hotel opened in 1905, and was one of the fanciest hotels west of the Mississippi.
 The Fred Harvey Company was chosen to manage the new hotel, due to an existing relationship with the Santa Fe.
 The clean, comfortable hotel with fine dining and activities was an immediate hit, and its popularity was fueled by the Sante Fe’s marketing efforts to publicize the beauty of the Grand Canyon.
 The hotel features 78 guest rooms, a gift shop, newsstand, dining room, and lounge.
 The hotel is open to the public and is a great place to relax and step back into life in 1905.
 The hotel is open year-round.